-ADEK has now moved to the unified inspection process and rating system, replacing its Bands (A, B and C) and numerical rating (1-8) with the six ratings of Outstanding, Very Good, Good, Acceptable, Weak and Very Weak.
 Al Ain Academy's Very Good rating in 2017/18, is the equivalent of the A2 rating of 2015/16.
-Abu Dhabi Emirate presently has very few Outstanding rated schools (approximately 5% of over 180 schools), so the retention of this Very Good rating should not be under-estimated.
+Abu Dhabi Emirate presently has very few Outstanding rated schools (just seven of over 180 schools), so the retention of this Very Good rating should not be under-estimated.

 In the most recent ADEK report, Al Ain Academy was rated Very Good across four of the six key indicators and Outstanding in the remaining two.

-This, together with the high percentage of students whose first language is not English, has had a significant impact upon attainment levels with achievement in Arabic as a first and second language was found to be acceptable.
+This, together with the high percentage of students whose first language is not English, has had a significant impact upon attainment levels with achievement in Arabic as a first and second language found to be acceptable.
 Given the school's location in Al Ain, with a strong Emirati contingent (over 50% of students), this will inevitably be an area of focus of the inspection teams and one that Al Ain Academy will need to address if the school can hope to achieve the highest Outstanding rating.
 However, strong teaching and intervention has meant that students overall make very good progress, supported by very good learning skills.